sbashir1/Group-Project-Base/README.md

 2. Run ```npm start```.
 There should be no errors.
 3. In a web browser, go to url: http://localhost:3000/.

+## To run tests for the software
+We haven't written any tests in our repository, but Cyprus will allow you to run your own tests.

+1. Open two terminals in the main project repository.
+2. Run "npm start" in the first terminal.
+3. Run "npm test" in the second terminal.

+## Server Application API

+## Known Bugs and Future Development

+### Bugs:
+  -The pages may load and glitch at first but after a second, they display nicely.

+### Future Development:
+  1. Adding data for more restaurants
+  2. Incorporating award and chef information into the website
+  3. Matching monuments to restaurants

 * [Markdown guide](https://www.markdownguide.org/cheat-sheet/)